MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 Meanwhile, how to construct knowledge graphs that are rich in commonsense knowledge?

 ### **Beside the above topics, I'm also actively participating researches in:**
-* Computer Vision with a specific on video action recognition
 * Machine learning based data mining with the combination of other field's knowledge such as environmental and atmospheric data.

 ## Education